 What is the Best Property Maintenance Strategy?

-An effective maintenance strategy is essential for both maintaining and scaling your property management business.
-While most property management companies have a maintenance strategy in place, many rely heavily on a reactive approach.
-At Property Meld, our daily conversations with hundreds of property managers reveal that a highly reactive maintenance strategy is all too common.
-In this article we will provide an ultimate guide to the 3 types of maintenance strategies.
+An effective maintenance strategy is crucial for maintaining and scaling your property management business.
+While most property management companies have a strategy in place, many rely too heavily on a reactive approach—addressing issues only after they arise.

-Preventive maintenance stands out as the preferred strategy for several reasons:
+Preventive maintenance stands out as the most effective approach for several reasons:

-Planned Work: Maintenance can be scheduled during less busy periods, helping to lower labor costs.
+- Efficient Workflows: Maintenance can be scheduled during slower periods, lowering labor costs.

-Increased Owner Satisfaction: Fewer unexpected charges boost owner contentment and retention.
+- Increased Owner Satisfaction: Fewer unexpected charges lead to better owner retention.

-Reduced Employee Burnout: A steady workflow prevents overload during peak maintenance seasons.
+- Reduced Burnout: A steady workload for technicians prevents stress during peak seasons.

 Understanding the 3 Types of Maintenance Strategies